xavi-/beeline/README.markdown

         },
         "`404`": function(req, res) {
-            // Called when no other route rule are matched },
+            // Called when no other route rule are matched
+            //
+            // This handler can later be called explicitly with router.missing },
         "`503`": function(req, res, err) {
             // Called when an exception is thrown by another router function
             // The error that caused the exception is passed as the third parameter
-            // This _not_ guarranteed to catch all exceptions }
+            // This _not_ guarranteed to catch all exceptions
+            //
+            // This handler can later be called explicitly with router.error }
     });